gerwitz/hgc-v12/src/site/library/princples/index.md

 title: Principia
 ---

+What is this?
+It's not [life rules](https://www.ribbonfarm.com/2018/02/15/make-your-own-rules/).
+Maybe it's a manifesto, but I'm concerned more with beliefs than intentions or outcomes.

+I think it's a documentation of my personal ideology.

+--

 My understanding of the world is a house of cards made of beliefs.
 Some trivial ones are base on my experience with reality, most of them are _a priori_, the higher up the deductive stack the less effort it takes for me to modify them.

 Near the bottom of the stack, though, are some slow-moving beliefs that represent, to me, truths.